This is the wikipedia description of the English cottage garden style:

 No you don't.
-Nice if you do, but no you don't have to live in the thatched "chocolate box" house on the village green in John Nettles Midsomer.
-A cottage landscape blends beautifully with most smaller houses, bungalows and sheltered housing schemes, you just need a bit of imagination, creativity and the right plants in the right places.
+Nice if you do, but no you don't have to live in a thatched "chocolate box" cottage on the edge of the village green in John Nettle's Midsomer.
+A cottage garden landscape blends beautifully and looks good with most smaller houses, bungalows and sheltered housing schemes, you just need a bit of imagination, creativity and the right plants in the right places.

 Yes.
 Times have changed and most of us are no longer dependent on our cottage garden produce, but to fully enjoy our garden we still need to plan in the paved seating areas, pathways along the borders and through the kitchen garden and vegetable patch.
 It's mostly common sense, it's easier and safer, especially as we get older to walk from the kitchen herb garden to the herbaceous borders using a solid pathway rather than walking through wet grass or trampling over dug soil.
 So behind the apparent random profusion of colour, herbaceous plants, bedding plants, fruit and vegetables, the best and most enjoyed cottage gardens do have a carefully thought out hard landscaping structure and planting plan.

-In most cases you won't need a formal and expensive garden design.
-A good cottage garden landscape gardener will run through your ideas and budget with you and suggest the best materials for and positioning off the hard landscaping to make the most of the space available.
+However, In most cases you won't need a formal and expensive garden design.
+A good cottage garden landscape gardener will run through your ideas and budget with you and suggest the best materials for and positioning off the hard landscaping, flower and vegetable plants to make the most of the space available.

-Here are some Ideas that may help with the hard landscaping layout, structure and planting plan.
+some Ideas to help with the hard landscaping layout, structure and planting plan.